 #3 – The people complained about the bitter water – Exodus 15:22 This is when you are faced with the bitterness of changing your diet from the things of the world to the things of God.
 Like asking a child to go from sugary foods to eating their vegetables, it never happens without a protest.

 #5 – The people complained about being thirsty – Exodus 17:1-4 This is when your spiritual growth produces greater thirst.
+God seems to allow the thirst and the hunger to teach us where our provision truly comes from.

-After complaining 5 times God begins to take out His belt!!!
+After complaining 5 times God begins to take out His belt!

 - This is the 1st time Moses intercedes for the people – Exodus 32:10-12

-#7 – The “mixed multitude” of the people complained about food – Numbers 11 – The Lord burns the outskirts of the camp – Moses wants to die – The Lord sends a very great plague v.33 Here you become so dissatisfied with the spiritual diet God has you, that you may wonder why you even became a Christian (v.20).
-This is where the confusion of being in a crowd of people with varying degrees of commitment to the Lord exasperates the problem.
+#7 – The “mixed multitude” of the people complained about food – Numbers 11 The Lord burns the outskirts of the camp – Moses wants to die – The Lord sends a very great plague v.33 Here you become so dissatisfied with the spiritual diet God has given you, that you may wonder why you even became a Christian (v.20).
+This is where the confusion of being in a crowd of people with varying degrees of opinions and commitment to the Lord exasperates the problem.
 The ongoing process of further weaning the people from the world’s food comes to a head.

 #8 – Miriam and Aaron complain about Moses’ leadership – The Lord curses Miriam with leprosy – Numbers 12:1-12